June 16, 2016

 As it is a run-ready workflow, you can configure it directly from the Run screen without editing the workflow itself.
 Not only this simplifies the configuration as you see only the relevant parameters (selected by the expert), but also enables using the workflow in pSeven Runner.
 On the Run screen, you can select a sample file and specify the fitting function (figure 1, ).
 Then you run the workflow and see found parameter values in the Outputs pane (figure 1, ).
 For more details, you can also switch to the Analyze screen to see how the solution evolved over time (figure 1, ).

 In Analyze you find the full process history including the fit visualization, the current fit expression and parameter values (figure 2, ).
 You can browse through optimization steps using the page selector (figure 2, ).
 Note that just like the workflow, the report is also pre-configured by an expert to immediately show the most important aspects of the solution.

 This workflow can be found in the example projects bundled with the recent pSeven 6.7 release.
-As every other run-ready workflow, it can be used both as a ready problem solving tool and as a starting point for your own run-ready workflows.
+Like every other run-ready workflow, it can be used both as a ready problem-solving tool and as a starting point for your own run-ready workflows.

 Figure 3.
 Parameter fit solution